reactjs/react.dev/beta/src/content/apis/react-dom/flushSync.md

 #### Parameters {/*parameters*/}

 * `callback`: A function.
 React will immediately call this callback and flush any updates it contains synchronously.
-It may also flush any pending updates, or effects, or updates inside of effects.
+It may also flush any pending updates, or Effects, or updates inside of Effects.
 If an update suspends as a result of this `flushSync` call, the fallbacks may be re-shown.

 #### Returns {/*returns*/}